RedisLabs/redislabs-docs/content/stack/previous-features/graph/graph-quickstart.md

 "Graph removed, internal execution time: 0.013138 milliseconds"
 ```

-## RedisGraph with Python
+## Graph with Python

-If you want to use RedisGraph within an application, you can use one of these [client libraries](https://redis.io/docs/stack/graph/clients/).
+If you want to use graphs within an application, you can use one of these [client libraries](https://redis.io/docs/stack/graph/clients/).

-The following example uses the Redis Python client library [redis-py](https://github.com/redis/redis-py), which supports RedisGraph commands as of v4.1.0.
+The following example uses the Redis Python client library [redis-py](https://github.com/redis/redis-py), which supports graph commands as of v4.1.0.

 This Python code creates a graph that represents friendships between users on a social media website.
 It also shows how to run queries and change relationships between users.